StartArticlesHow to prevent money laundering in times of Bets and Cryptos?

 Alexandre Pegoraro

-Alexandre Pegoraro is the CEO of Kronoos, platform that conducts research in thousands of sources to verify the integrity of individuals and companies
+Alexandre Pegoraro is CEO of Kronoos, a platform that conducts research across thousands of sources to check the suitability of people and companies.

 RELATED ARTICLES